-The scheme lies within the town of Jedburgh, with urban development and woodland surrounding the scheme.
-As such, numerous properties (including business premises) lie within 300 m of the scheme.
-Properties (mostly business premises) which lie on the A68 Edinburgh Road (e.g. within 50 m of the scheme) have no screening from the trunk road.
-The remaining properties are screened from the trunk road by intervening properties.
+The scheme lies on the periphery of Grangemouth, with urban development and agricultural land surrounding the scheme.
+As such, Numerous properties (including a hotel, business premises and an industrial estate) lie within 300 m of the scheme.
+The nearest properties (including the hotel) lie approx. 30 m from the scheme and have no, or only limited screening from the scheme provided by tree shelterbelt (10 m wide).
+Properties further afield are screened from the scheme by intervening properties or tree shelterbelt (20 m wide).
 There are no sensitive receptors/land uses within 300 m of the scheme.